Rimbik/ai-nextGen/Ovarian_Cancer_Journey_LinkedIn_Post (1).md

 - Ask questions.
 - Don’t ignore your gut feeling.

+- in this journey i also got some good Drs who suggested me and bcz of them i was able to take my mother to Tata Mumbai.

 Let’s build a culture where **listening to the patient** becomes as important as treating the patient.

 ---